The Kitchen Coalition

 Handmade Sub Roll Ingredients

 I also strongly encourage you to invest in a digital kitchen scale if you do any baking.
-Most (if not all) of my baking recipes will be listed out by weight.
-I will have volume measurements provided as well.
-The general consensus is that you will have more accurate, repeatable results when measuring by weight vs. volume.
-I have found this to be true in my own experience.
+In my experience, you will have more accurate, repeatable results when measuring by weight vs. volume, which is always a plus.

 Dough Proofing and Shaping Process